 These are exemplified in the School's Values and Class Charters, which are displayed around the school and in classrooms, discussed and reinforced with the children on an ongoing basis.
-These are also exemplified in the Home/School Agreement which is shared and signed by pupils, teachers and parents/carers.

 The following strategies will be used to enable children to comply with these statements.